logannc/peewee/README.rst

   len(Article.select())

-In Peewee this will load a list of objects, permanently cache said list, and then call `len()` on that cache.
+Peewee this will load a list of all objects, permanently cache said list, and then call `len()` on that cache.

 In Herman this will call `count()` on the database and return the resulting integer.
 It does not build the list of objects in python nor cache anything.
 However, for backwards compatability, if something else has already populated the cached results of the query, it will call `len()` on that.